 Additionally, AFWG's commitment to advancing knowledge on the Arab World has led to AFWG's current work.
 Aimed at training a new generation of scholars in engaged research in their own communities, AFWG organizes and conducts training workshops in proposal writing and research design for graduate students and junior faculty in Egypt, Lebanon, and Palestine.
 AFWG also develops and disseminates research-related resources to further aid emerging scholars in moving their projects forward.
 These resources include information regarding foundations and other institutions that fund research in the Arab World, methodological resources, and examples of successful proposals.

 AFWG is co-hosted at the University of California, Davis (USA) and The American University in Cairo (Egypt).
-AFWG thanks the following institutions for tehir support and contributions towards AFWG's work: The American University in Cairo, (Social Research Center and Institute for Gender and Women’s Studies), The Population Council, Cairo, The Lebanese American University, Beirut (Institute for Women’s Studies in the Arab World), Birzeit University, West Bank (Institute of Women’s Studies), The University of California, Davis (Anthropology, Women and Gender Studies, and Middle East/South Asia Studies).
+AFWG thanks the following institutions for their support and contributions towards AFWG's work: The American University in Cairo, (Social Research Center and Institute for Gender and Women’s Studies), The Population Council, Cairo, The Lebanese American University, Beirut (Institute for Women’s Studies in the Arab World), Birzeit University, West Bank (Institute of Women’s Studies), The University of California, Davis (Anthropology, Gender, Sexuality and Women's Studies, and Middle East/South Asia Studies).

 The Arab Families Working Group is founded and organized by Dr. Suad Joseph.
 Dr. Joseph's website is http://sjoseph.ucdavis.edu.
 She can be contacted at firstname.lastname@example.org.
 The AFWG is supported by two graduate student researchers: Dina el Sherbeny at the American University of Cairo, Egypt, and Karin Root at the University of California in Davis, USA.
 Dina can be reached at email@example.com and Karin at firstname.lastname@example.org.